 Learn time and land management: Interns will develop, with guidance and assistance from their Advisor, weekly, monthly, and seasonal management plans.

-Maintain Area of Responsibility: Be trained to lead and/or participate in all necessary activities (e.g., weeding, pest and fertility management, planting, watering, harvesting) for care and stewardship of area of responsibility.
+Maintain Area of Responsibility: Interns will be trained to lead and/or participate in all necessary activities (e.g., weeding, pest and fertility management, planting, watering, harvesting) for care and stewardship of area of responsibility.

 2.5 | Animals